See the USA's top 50 Disc Golf Cities.

 Founded in ’93, this course has hosted both amateur and professional world championships, and “has the most diverse and beautiful trees of all our courses, most of which were hand planted in the 1930s as part of the largest reforestation project in the state,” says Jones.
 It’s a place Cox “grew up playing,” and she said it was one of the places that “taught [her] how to play wooded/technical disc golf.”
 Amenities abound, too: free drinking water at six spots on the course, a huge range of pin locations (the course can vary from 6,300-8,300 feet or 1,920-2,530 meters), and benches at each tee.
 Disc golf doesn’t get much better.

 Gear: Co-owned by our source Adam Jones along with Jason Kerl, the aforementioned The Nati Disc Golf not only has every disc golf supply you’ll need, but also sits on the same property as the Mt.
 Airy course.
 You can’t go wrong giving it a visit.
 If you’re in need of discs or other disc golf supplies and nearby the Lincoln Ridge course in Independence, Kentucky, Jones says Disc ‘n Dat should have what you need.
+You can check out more of the area's disc golf equipment retailers in the UDisc app's disc golf shop directory (see how to do that here) or on our Stores website.

 Guides: Ask the Facebook group The Cincy Disc Golfers for more advice or for a guide.
 Contacting the local stores in the Gear section is also a good option.